GeniusV/spring-boot-template/README.md

 ## Test

-In this template, there are two type of test, unit test and integration test.
+There are two type of test, unit test and integration test.

 - Unit test must not reply on another external service, such as a db, redis, etc. Use mock instead.
 Unit test class should end with `Test` suffix (like `ApplicationTest`).